-Like with version 8.1 (review), Phase One has put a serie of revisions and refinements in their second point update: Capture One Pro 8.2.
+In this Capture One Pro 8.2 review we look at the revisions and refinements in the second point update of Capture One Pro 8.
 When I looked into these changes for the first time, I would say it is a ‘pro’ update, meaning that it will mostly attract the professional user.
 I might be wrong about this.
 In particular the renewed Color Balance tool will attract the Instagram-type of user, which is more a label for a way of expressing yourself through images through a specific mood or atmosphere.

 Capture One Pro 8.2 Review

-A quick overview of the highlights of Capture One Pro 8.2 are: new Color Balance tool, support for high-density displays, and dynamic location on import or output.
-Next to that, some minor but not less relevant changes are an adjustable threshold for auto level clipping and some user interface improvements.
-Last but not least, there is always a lot under the hood that is not visible to the eye, but intended to improve the user experience with the program.
+A quick overview of the highlights of Capture One Pro 8.2 is the new Color Balance tool, support for high-density displays, and dynamic location on import or output.
+Next to that, some minor but not less relevant changes are an adjustable threshold for auto-level clipping and some user interface improvements.
+Last but not least, there is always a lot under the hood that is not visible to the eye but intended to improve the user experience with the program.